.avif)

 Nope!
 Our technicians understand the importance of upfront pricing.
 What you see on the invoice is what you get.
 If any changes are made to your project, we will update it promptly and send it over for you to review.

 We do most electrical work, but not all.
-Here are some services we don't currently offer: generator installs, solar installs, hanging christmas/bistro lights, standing lamp repairs, ethernet/data wiring, and thermostats.
+Here are some services we don't currently offer: generator installs, solar installs, hanging Christmas/bistro lights, standing lamp repairs, ethernet/data wiring, fiber internet wiring, speaker installs, camera installs, camera doorbell installs, and thermostats.
 Check out our full services page to see everything we do offer.

 Yes, we do.
 We offer a 2-year warranty on services we provide.
 Contact us for full warranty details.